Irene Dailey

-Biography
+Early years

-Dailey was born in New York City, the daughter of Helen Theresa (née Ryan) and Daniel James Dailey.
-Her brother was actor Dan Dailey.
+Dailey was born on September 12, 1920, in New York City, the daughter of Helen Theresa (née Ryan) and Daniel James Dailey.
+She had a sister and two brothers, one of whom was actor Dan Dailey.
+She began appearing in vaudeville at age 8 and performed in summer stock productions in her teenage years.
+She was a student of Herbert Berghof and Uta Hagen.

+Career

+By age 42, Dailey had been in "about a dozen Broadway plays", none of which were successful.
+For 17 of her first 23 years as an actress she worked as a waitress to support herself.
+During another five-year span she opened a shop on New York's East Side, making and selling lampshades.
+She also had psychoanalysis to help her deal with her problems.

+In 1965, Dailey taught at, and was director of, the School of the Actor's Company in New York.

 Dailey received the 1966 Drama Desk Award for her work in Rooms, and played Nettie Cleary in the original Broadway production of the Tony Award-winning drama, The Subject Was Roses (1964).
 Other Broadway credits included Idiot's Delight, The Good Woman of Szechwan, and You Know I Can't Hear You When the Water's Running.

 In 1969, Dailey joined the cast of the long-running CBS serial The Edge of Night as Pamela Stewart, the vindictive wife of Nicole Drake's ex-husband Duane who stabbed Stephanie Martin to death.
 In 1971 she won the Sarah Siddons Award for her work in Chicago theatre.
 Dailey later joined the cast of Another World in 1974 as the fourth actress to play the role of family matriarch Liz Matthews.
 While other members of the Matthews family were written out in the early 1980s, she remained a major character on the show until the summer of 1986, returning in November 1987 on a non-contract basis, being prominently featured in the show's 25th and 30th anniversary shows, and making her last appearance in May 1994.